Replacing User Stories with Minimum Valuable Increments

 [MVI 2] Value: Increase sales accepting AMEX payments.
 Increment: Build AMEX payment flow as part of the new payments service.
 Verification: -Option available during checkout -Integration with AMEX payment gateway -Integration with Orders system -All AMEX changes should be done in the new payment service. -....
 Measurement: 2% increase in sales after 3 months AMEX payments are available in production.

 MVIs at this level have been refined by the product team and contain all the necessary details to be implemented.
 For teams using a single backlog, MVIs written at this level should be at the very top of the backlog.
 At this level, teams can use the optional task section.
 As MVIs are refined, they might be split into smaller MVIs.
-This allows teams to work in small increments and continuous release their changes to production.
+This allows teams to work in small increments and continuously release their changes to production.

 [MVI 1] Value: Infrastructure that allows payment changes to be done in isolation from the rest of the application.
 Increment: Create a walking skeleton for the new payment system.
 Tasks: -Create a new repository on GitHub for the new payment service. -Create Spring Boot service that is able to respond an HTTP call. -Create the CI/CD pipeline for the new service. -...... -....
 Verification: -Tests should run for each branch on GitHub. -Pull Requests can only be merged if all tests are green. -Tests should run after a Pull Request is merged. -Application should be deployed to QA environment every time a new pull request is merged successfully. -..... -...